(formerly known as Phalaena frugiperda)

 These Caterpillars are brown with pale dorsal and dorso-lateral lines, and rows of dark spots along the back and sides.
 The undersides are pale brown.
 The head is dark brown with an inverted 'V' marking.

-The caterpillars are an international agricultural pest on crops and pastures, feeding on a variety of plants including
+but they have become an international agricultural pest on crops and pastures, feeding on the flowers, fruit, and leaves of a wide variety of plants, including

-Th caterpillars also attack each other.
+When food is short, the caterpillars become cannibals: attacking each other.
 The caterpillars grow to a length of about 4 cms.
-They burrow into the soil below the plant where they pupate without a cocoon.
+When mature: they burrow into the soil below the plant where they pupate without a cocoon.

 The adult moth is brown with a complex pattern of paler marks on the forewings.
 The males have bolder markings than the females.
 The hindwings are plain pearly white with narrow dark brown edges.
 The moth has a wingspan of about 3 cms.

 The pheromones of the species have been determined.

 Attempts to control the pest include the use of:

 The eggs are white, and laid in piles of about 100, and covered in hairs from the female's abdomen.

 and now is found across the world in :